seannabaa/MonkeyTrain/README.md

 The goal is to help users improve short-term number recall through fast pattern recognition.
 The target audience for a variety of people, including middle-school and high school students, adults, and older people.

 **Version History**

-0.5 - Prototype
+*0.5 - Prototype*
 - A rough outline of MonkeyTrain
-- Includes a start game screen, 3x3 grid generation, difficulty logic
+- Includes a start game screen, 3x3 grid generation, and difficulty logic
 - Unpolished visuals

-1.0 - Beta Version
+*1.0 - Beta Version*
 - Updated the User Interface to make it more aesthetically pleasing
 - created a "Controls and Help" feature that demonstrates the game's mechanics, controls, and difficulty progression
 - Controls & Help will also have Pro Tips and advice

 **Software**
 - Python
 - Pygame Library